alt

 Insert the customer form

-To use the customer form, you need to insert it into your payment form.
-We recommend placing it between the payment elements and the submit button.
+To use the customer form, you must insert it into your payment form.
+We recommend placing it above the payment elements.

-<!-- The customer form UI element will be inserted here -->
+<!-- The customer form UI elements will be inserted here -->

 </div>